Tiny College Overtaken by DeSantis Scraps Diversity Efforts During Fiery Meeting

 “The long arc of history will grind you into dust,” he declared during public comment.
 “And [students] will win this battle and you will be remembered for the sycophants you are.”

-Other opponents of the new trustees dressed in red robes which evoked The Handmaid’s Tale—a book about a dystopian Christian theocracy which enslaves women— while reading fiery tirades against efforts to change the school.
+Other opponents of the new trustees dressed in red robes that evoked The Handmaid’s Tale—a book about a dystopian Christian theocracy that enslaves women—while reading fiery tirades against efforts to change the school.

 Later, Rufo helped lead the charge towards a vote abolishing what even he admitted was a small DEI effort by the university.